 The trek climbs from warm valleys near 800 m to snow-line camps above 3,500 m, so the weather changes with both the season and how high you are.
-Here are the four seasons, the best months to walk, temperatures by altitude, and what winter snow and the monsoon really mean on the ground.
+Here are the four seasons, temperatures by altitude, rainfall, and what winter snow and the monsoon really mean on the ground.

 Two seasons are made for trekking and two are not.
 Knowing the shape of the year tells you when to come and what to pack.